The source for the documentation can be found in the

-Jupyter Notebooks: The Jupyter notebooks are written in Python and should be written so that they are compatible with both Python 2 and Python 3.
+Jupyter Notebooks: The Jupyter notebooks are written in Python and should be written so that they are compatible with Python 3.
 If you need to reference another part of the documentation from a notebook, you will need to put that reference in a raw cell in the notebook, not a markdown cell.

 Adding a new file to documentation¶

 If you add a new file (either rst or ipynb) make sure to link to it from the

 Additionally, if you are adding a new notebook in the user guide, please add